kkohbrok/mimi-portability/draft-kohbrok-mimi-portability.md

 migrate an MLS group to it when the client is also allowed to create new groups on the Target Delivery Service.

-TODO: Maybe restrict the default policies s.t. only clients from the target DS can request migration to that DS?
+TODO: The default policies suggested above may be a bit liberal.
+We might want to restrict them s.t. only clients from the target DS can request migration to that DS.